Staffordshire Education Infrastructure Contributions Policy

 The SEND Code of Practice states that “children and young people with SEN have different needs and can be educated effectively in a range of mainstream or special settings”.
 This may not always be the school closest to the development, as SEND pupils may need to travel greater distances to attend provision suitable for their needs.

-“Greater travel distances to special schools and alternative provision should not affect your consideration of whether a planning obligation meets the legal tests outlined in paragraph 1” (Securing Developer Contributions for Education, 2019).
+“Pupils attending special schools and alternative provision are typically drawn from a larger area than mainstream schools, and this should not affect your consideration of whether a planning obligation meets the legal tests outlines in paragraph 3.”
+(Securing Developer Contributions for Education, August 2023).

 To determine the need for additional SEND provision, pupil yield data has been used to identify a SEND Pupil Product Ratio (PPR) which is the number of pupils residing within recent local housing developments with an Education Health and Care Plan (EHCP) who attend a special school or pupils that attend a Pupil Referral Unit (PRU) (see tables in Appendix 1).